sammoh94/cuddly-guacamole/README.md

 `cd cuddly_guacamole/`

-2. Run *build_database.py* from the terminal:

-`python3 build_database.py`

-or from your favorite IDE to create required files and directories (see docstring for *build_database.py* for more information) and add them to your *.gitignore* file.
+2. Run *make setup* from the terminal to create required files and directories if they do not already exist:

-**Note** - first run creates the *known_people* directory in which you will store your images.
+`make setup`

+3. In your text editor, manually enter your client ID and secret ID into the *keys.txt* file (see *keys.txt.sample* file for proper formatting)

-3. Manually add images of people you want to store in your database to this directory.
+4. Manually add images of people you want to store in your database to the *known_people* directory that was just created.
 Files must be named with the form 'firstName lastName.jpg' (e.g. Alec Echevarria.jpg).

-4. Re-run *build_database.py* to build your database, mapping names to faces and music selection:
+5. Run *make build* from the terminal to build your database that maps names to face encodings and music selections:

-`python3 build_database.py`

-5. Input song and artist information.
+`make build`

+**Note** The user will be prompted to input song and artist information for every .jpg file in the *known_people* directory.
 If the song is not found (spelled incorrectly or not on Spotify), the user will be prompted to try again.

-6. Run *facial_recognition.py* from the terminal:

-`python3 facial_recognition.py`
+6. Run *make test-playback* from the terminal to ensure that you can connect to the Spotify web API and playback music:

+`make test-playback`

+7. Run *make run* from the terminal to run the facial recognition program and playback music from Spotify for all recognized faces.

+`make run`

-or from your favorite IDE.
-This will first ask if you want to update favorite track information for anyone in your *known_people* directory.
-If yes, type *Y* and input the new information.
+**Note** The user will be asked if they want to update favorite track information for anyone in the *known_people* directory.
+If so, type *Y* and input the new information.
 Else, type *N*.
-Next, the script turns on your camera and begins playback from your active Spotify device if a face is recognized.

-**Note** - you can find your active device by uncommenting the line in *spotify_playback.py* that prints all devices.
+7. Whenever you add new photos to your *known_people* directory, be sure to update the database by running *make build* in the terminal:

+`make build`

+**Note** Type *make* or *make help* in the terminal to see what each rule in the Makefile does:

+`make` or `make help`

 # Contributors